Here is a solution for a First Person Player to activate buttons, switches, levers and more in Unity.

-In this video we download the files and configure the interaction system
+In this video we see how this basic interaction system for Unity works and we also download the Unity Package from this article and configure the interaction system in Unity.

 It is important to mention that in this solution no particular action is solved, although two Scripts are provided that exemplify the use, each particular action must be programmed.